MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/transparent-data-encryption-byok-azure-sql.md

 ### Loss of access to keys

-Once a server no longer has access to the TDE Protector, **all connections to the encrypted databases under the server are blocked, and these databases go offline and get dropped within 24 hours.**

-### Deleted keys

-Once the TDE Protector is deleted in Key Vault, **all connections to the encrypted databases under the server are blocked, and these databases go offline and get dropped within 24 hours.** Old backups encrypted with the compromised key are no longer be accessible.
-If there is an extreme case where a key is suspected to be compromised (such that a service or user had unauthorized access to the key), it’s best to delete the key.
-See [Remove a potentially compromised key](transparent-data-encryption-byok-azure-sql-remove-tde-protector.md).
+Once a server no longer has access to the TDE Protector (either by removed Key Vault permissions or a deleted key), **all connections to the encrypted databases under the server are blocked, and these databases go offline and get dropped within 24 hours**.
+Old backups encrypted with the unavailable key are no longer be accessible.
+If there is an extreme case where a key is suspected to be compromised (such that a service or user had unauthorized access to the key), it’s best to delete the key by following the guidelines at [Remove a potentially compromised key](transparent-data-encryption-byok-azure-sql-remove-tde-protector.md).
+The databases must be dropped before deletion of an active TDE protector to prevent up to 10 minutes of potential data loss.

 ### Expired keys